Minor earthquake rattles south Vancouver Island - Victoria News

 Vicki Walker had a different reaction.

 “Thought it was my husband snoring so I elbowed him.
-Poor guy,” said the Cowichan resident.
+Poor guy,” Walker said.

 sarah.simpson@cowichanvalleycitizen.com